 All the windows and doors around the room didn’t help, but she managed to turn the “tiny box” of a space into a warm and welcoming living room.
-Here’s how it looks now:

 She says, “It’s pretty amazing how some thoughtful furniture placement can really make a difference.
 This living room is less than half the size of the one in our previous home, but you really don’t feel like it when you’re in the space.”

 Inspired by something she saw at Restoration Hardware, Amy created her own factory cart-style coffee table.
-You can read how she made it here.

 But she loved the shape of it and it was in great condition, so she painted it red.
-Here’s a photo of it in mid-transformation:

 It really makes a statement in red.
 And because it’s more tall than wide, it doesn’t take up too much space in the corner:

 She got them at Target and says they “aren’t what you’d call the highest of quality.
 They are the kind of shelving that you put together yourself, and the backing is not the prettiest.
 It’s that terrible cardboard covered in a fake wood veneer.”

 So she covered the backs of them with a patterned fabric that would give that side of the room a little more “punch.”

-The room before they moved in:
+The living room before they moved in: